AincradOT/platform/docs/runbooks/onboard-developer.md

 Set clear expectations:

-- platform changes go through pull requests in `foundation`
+- platform changes go through pull requests in `platform`
 - infrastructure changes in application repositories also go through pull requests and CI
 - secrets are never hardcoded in code or state
 - state bucket and environment projects are considered shared and must not be changed manually